Beau Brummel

 A melodramatic play about the ill-fated love of Beau Brummel for Mary Mayne, a passion which flared up suddenly when the Beau rescued Lady Mary from highwaymen.

-The play was never published and has disappeared from memory, with only a single script surviving in the British Library.
+The text was never published and the play has disappeared from memory, with only a single script surviving in the British Library.
 This was the Lord Chamberlain's (official censor) copy.

 The Elgar score too has remained unpublished, and - with the exception of the Minuet which alone has outlived the play - the composer's manuscript (hence the music itself), has vanished without trace.